-Clicking the Add Audio button will create a new audio track for you to place an audio file into.
+Clicking the Add Audio button will create a new audio track for you to place an audio file into or allow you to record audio from an external input.

-You can drag and drop audio clips into the timeline like you would Scenes.
-Start adding to your song by dragging and dropping Clips from the Audio deck into the Audio Track.
+You can drag and drop Pads into the timeline like you would Scenes.
+Start adding to your song by dragging and dropping Pads from the Audio deck into the Audio Track, creating Clips.

-If the Audio Clip is too long, you can left-click and drag on the end of the Clip to truncate it.
-This will only affect the size of the Clip on the timeline, it will not edit the size of the corresponding Clip.
+If the audio clip is too long, you can left-click and drag on the end of the Clip to truncate it.
+This will only affect the size of the Clip on the timeline, it will not edit the size of the corresponding Pad.

-Right-clicking on an Audio track in the Timeline will bring up the 'Split to New clip' option.
+Right-clicking on an Audio clip or track in the Timeline will bring up the 'Split to New clip' option.
 Clicking this will separate the audio into two separate clips.
+Other functions shown below mirror the same shortcuts found & described in the Application Tool Bar’s Edit menu.

 NOTE: It is not possible to use 'Split to New Clip' if all 8 clips slots are already filled